9 SEO Tactics to Optimize eBooks, Infographics and White Papers

 How Do You Maximize White Papers, eBooks, and Infographics’ SEO?

-With these 11 SEO-tactics, savvy marketers (like yourself!) can increase the reach your content has with potential clients and customers.
+With these modern SEO tactics, savvy marketers can increase their content's reach with potential clients and customers.
 The better the reach, the more opportunity for attracting qualified leads to your company.

 Start with Your Buyer Personas